ewhill/ringnet/README.md

 #### **port** (integer)
   - *Optional*, defaults to `DSCVRY_LISTEN` environment variable with a fallback of `26780`
   - The port that the created peer will listen on, accepting new requests via HTTP server and WebSocket connections
-#### **requireConfirmation** (boolean)
-  - *Optional*, defaults to `true`
-  - If set to true, the peer will request that all other peers in the ringnet send confirmation of message receipts back to it.
-  - If set to false, the peer will not request message receipt confirmations and any confirmation messages received will be ignored.
-#### **ringPublicKey** (string)
-  - **_Required_**, defaults to `ring.pub`
-  - This is the path/location of the ring public key file.
-This is necessary in order to establish trust amongst the decentralized peers
 #### **privateKey** (string)
   - **_Required_**, defaults to `peer.pem`
   - This is the path/location of the peer private key file.
 This is necessary in order to communicate securely with other peers in the decentralized network